dotnet/docs-aspire/docs/logging/seq-component.md

 ### Seq in the .NET Aspire manifest

 Seq is not part of the .NET Aspire deployment manifest.
-It is recommended to set up a secure production Seq server outside of .NET Aspire.
+It is recommended you set up a secure production Seq server outside of .NET Aspire.

 [!INCLUDE [component-health-checks](../includes/component-health-checks.md)]